 Lycoming College welcomes applications from prospective students without regard to race, color, religion, national origin, sex, gender identity or expression, disability, age, sexual orientation, political affiliation, or any characteristic against which discrimination is prohibited by applicable law.
-The College will make reasonable accommodations for enrolled students with known disabilities as appropriate.
+The College will make reasonable and appropriate accommodations for enrolled students with known disabilities as appropriate in accordance with the Americans with Disabilities Act (and its amendments) and Section 504 of the Rehabilitation Act.
 Visit us at www.lycoming.edu.